-If the claimants have traced the vessel movement and prepared the documents as instructed before vessel's arrival in Montenegrin waters, no more than one day is required to sort documentation and prepare the application, but the official translation of the relevant documents may turn to be time consuming.
-However, the applicant must put forward a claim meeting the standard of lower level of proof of its existence and be well-grounded (fumus boni juris) and that should be observed as the best quidelines in preparing supporting documentation.
+If the claimants have traced the vessel movement and prepared the documents as instructed before vessel's arrival in Serbian territorial waters, at least two days is required to sort documentation and prepare the application, but the official translation of the relevant documents may turn to be time consuming.
+However, the applicant must put forward a claim meeting the standard of lower level of proof of its existence and be well-grounded (fumus boni juris) and that should be observed as the best guidelines in preparing supporting documentation.